Battle of Vladilovci

-The Battle of Vladilovci occurred between Serbian Chetniks, Bulgarian committees (IMRO) and Ottoman forces on 9 March 1907, as part of the Macedonian Struggle.
+The Battle of Vladilovci occurred between Serbian Chetniks, Macedonian committees (IMRO) and Ottoman forces on 9 March 1907, as part of the Macedonian Struggle.

 Battle

 Fighting

 On 9 March 1907, vojvodas Gligor Sokolović, Jovan Babunski, Cene Marković, Vasilije Trbić and Boško Virjanac were marching towards Vladilovci.
 Thinking that there were few Serbs, around 3 o'clock in the morning, the IMRO group of Andon Kjoseto attacked the chetniks.
 The Serbian dukes managed to slip through, unnoticed by the IMRO group and, from behind, they opened heavy fire.
 After 3–4 hours of fighting, the Ottoman military crew arrived from Gornje Vranovac, which immediately opened fire on Vladilovci.
 Both companies fired at the Turks, who, lay down and stopped firing.
 Meanwhile, the IMRO group was decimated, and the Ottoman army began to arrive from various directions for support.
 For this reason, a division was immediately sent to occupy the heights on Smilovački Vis and to secure a retreat for the Serbian groups by firing from there.
 After a short time, village companies from Pomenovo and Stepanac arrived to help the Chetniks.
 Because of this, the ottomans retreated due to heavy losses.